How to Start the “Money Talk” with Your Partner

 The first big “money talk” can be a pivotal moment in any committed relationship.
 You can prevent much stress and friction in a relationship by simply opening up the doors of communication, and keeping them open.
 To help you get started, we have nine tips you can use to make the most of your first big money talk.

-- Keep the Conversation Open – One conversation isn’t enough.
+One conversation isn’t enough.
 Couples should establish regular talks to monitor progress and hold each other accountable.
 Consider weekly to start.
-Monthly or quarterly talks may work well once the relationship progresses and short-term goals are met.
+Monthly or quarterly talks may work well once the relationship progresses and you are making progress toward your shared goals.